John Grey, 2nd Viscount Lisle

-John Grey, 2nd Viscount Lisle (April 1480 – 9 September 1504) was a British peer of the Tudor period.
+John Grey, 2nd Viscount Lisle (April 1480 – 9 September 1504) was an English peer of the Tudor period.
 Upon his death the title Viscount Lisle became extinct, but the Barony of Lisle passed to his unborn daughter Elizabeth, his only child.

 Family

 Born in 1480, he was the eldest son and heir of Edward Grey, 1st Viscount Lisle and Elizabeth Talbot (d.
 1487), 3rd Baroness Lisle, daughter and eventual heiress of John Talbot, 1st Viscount Lisle and 1st Baron Lisle (1423–1453), heiress to the Barony of Lisle.
 His siblings were: